-This transmission provides three forward ranges and one reverse range.
+This transmission provides five forward speeds in four ranges and one reverse range.

 R (Reverse)

 Use this position to back the vehicle.
 Completely stop the vehicle before shifting from R (Reverse) to any forward gear (1, 2, 4 or D).
 The reverse warning signal will sound when the selector is in R (Reverse).
 Reverse has only one gear and provides the greatest gear reduction.